Wyoming Dog Bite Lawsuit Settlement Amounts

 Wyoming is one of the states that does not have a specific dog bite statute in its code of laws.

 As such, dog bite lawsuits are governed by common law.

 Prior Wyoming cases have established a “one bite” rule for dog bite attacks.

 The result of a dog bite attack can be absolutely devastating for the victim and their loved ones.

-If you or a loved one has been attacked by a dog in the Casper area, call or contact the knowledgeable personal injury attorneys at Platte River Injury Law today.
+If you or a loved one has been attacked by a dog in the Casper area, call or contact the knowledgeable dog bite injury attorney at Platte River Injury Law today.

 Wyoming Dog Bite Law